Steadfastie/Medpr/README.md

   18. Add redirect to error page if soemthing goes wrong (✔️)
   19. (Postponed) User profile feature
   20. Find and add to surnames functionality (✔️)
+  ## Web API
   21. WebAPI CRUD status codes unification (✔️)
   22. HATEOAS link generator as extension method (✔️)
   23. Host name configuration
   24. Rebuild services on CQS base for WebAPI (✔️)
   25. Notifications with Hangfire for appointments, prescriptions and vaccinations (✔️)
   26. Generate drug from external WebAPI (✔️)

-  27. Angular App
-  28. Redux
-  29. Authentication and authorization for WebAPI using JWT (✔️)
+  27. Authentication and authorization for WebAPI using JWT (✔️)
-  30. Reimplement MVC app fucntionality for WebAPI project (✔️)
+  28. Reimplement MVC app fucntionality for WebAPI project (✔️)
-  31. Notifications with SignalR for appointments, prescriptions and vaccinations
+  29. Notifications with SignalR for appointments, prescriptions and vaccinations

+  ## Angular
+  30. Angular App
+  31. Redux